mercedes-sandu/Papas-What-Is-Going-On-Eria/README.md

 Papa's What-Is-Going-On-Eria is a short game inspired by [Papa's Pizzeria](https://www.coolmathgames.com/0-papas-pizzeria).
 However, this version is a little bit different.
 For one, your player can move around the 2-dimensional space to go to each of the stations.
 Furthermore, something interesting happens every time you complete an order:one of the ingredients becomes corrupted and unusable!
 The Papa's What-Is-Going-On-Eria staff still has not released a public statement about this phenomenon, so it looks like you'll be serving up some burgers without buns, potentially.

+This game was made for COMP_SCI 376-0 in about a week and a half.

 ## Player Controls
 - WASD or arrow keys to move up, left, down, or right, respectively.
 - Left mouse button to click on buttons/objects.